 for local high schools, etc.)

-What fitness classes are available at the Health and Recreation Center?
+What group exercise classes are available at the Health and Recreation Center?

 How do I register for a Palatine Park District fitness class offered at the Health